openconfig/public/release/authorization/README.md

   members { name: "crusty" }
   members { name: "the-clown" }
 }
-# Action stevie to access /this/is/a/message_path
+# Action stevie to access /this/is/a/message_path in a READ manner.
 policy {
   id: "one"
   log_level: LOG_NONE